Archanakattii/creative_minds/README.md

 # Demo Images
 **Publisher module</p>**

-Here we have used Smoke instead of LPG in the publisher module as LPG is hazardous and flammable,using approriate threshold LPG can be detected.</p>
+Here we have used Smoke instead of LPG in the publisher module as LPG is hazardous and flammable,using approriate threshold LPG can be detected and for this detection we are using MQ-2 sensor for the prototype.</p>

 ![Screenshot 2024-07-16 201728](https://github.com/user-attachments/assets/7400a67f-c807-4549-89e5-a1e2017452b1)